ANL-Braid/triggers/README.rst

 Here's a little example of what a Trigger Service might do.
 It allows one to create a trigger which will pull events from a Globus Queue, filter the event content to see if it meets criteria for firing, and then will invoke an action (including a Flow) with a body which may be built from the content of the Event.

+Reasons for a Trigger Service:

+* Decouple event generation from Action execution

+  * Allow filtering of events so that not all events require Action invocation.
+Filter criteria independent of event generation

+  * Provide method for monitoring Actions based on events separate from where events are generated.

+* Lower latency for generating events rather than invoking actions yields improved performance in time constrained environments (such as instrument / data collection).

+* Provides a source for event fan-out: Within the trigger service, multiple triggers could be waiting on the same queue and filtering / invoking actions differently.
+Otherwise, a single queue can only have a single consumer.

+* Provide a method of correlating events from multiple sources.

 Getting Started
 ---------------